Loading the tidyverse package:

 sep="\t", quote="", header=TRUE)

-In the following, use pipes and dplyr
+In the following, use pipes and dplyr and

-verbs to answer questions on sprint_m
+tidyr verbs to answer questions on sprint_m.

 In some parts, it might make more sense to use direct indexing, and